 MMI supports Residency Training Programs to expand the skills of international doctors with the goal of improving accessibility in their home countries.

 Caspian Compassion Project (CCP) - Masazir, Azerbaijan

-In 2001, NGO Medical Ministry International (MMI) obtained the original grant for the land purchase, clinic construction and equipment.
+In 2001, MMI obtained the original grant for the land purchase, clinic construction, and equipment.
 CCP bought 3.18 hectares in Masazir settlement, Absheron district in order to construct a new facility of its own.

-The clinic of CCP is located 30 min from center of Baku.
-It is a good facility, which was built in 2006-2007 with the support of MMI.
-The building consists of two floors.
-There are a nice operation area and consultation rooms at the first floor, administration area is on the second floor.
+The clinic of CCP is located 30 minutes from center of Baku.
+THis high quality facility was built in 2006-2007 with the support of MMI.
+The building consists of two floors with an operation area and consultation rooms at the first floor, and an administration area on the second floor.

 Centro Cristiano de Servicios Médicos Inc. (CCSM), Elias Santana Hospital - Los Alcarrizos, Dominican Republic